Rocky Linux 8

 This guide describes how to update a kernel on the Rocky Linux 8 server of NAVER Cloud Platform.

 This guide is written based on new servers created on NAVER Cloud Platform, so there might be differences from the user server environment.
-User server environments may be affected by kernel updates and server restarts due to various reasons such as security hardening operations and various setting operations.
-Therefore, check the following before you perform a kernel update.
+User server environments may be affected by kernel updates and server restarts due to various reasons such as security hardening tasks and various setting tasks.
+Therefore, be familiar with the following before you perform a kernel update.

 • Create a replicated server using Server image before updating a kernel of the actual server.
-Perform the kernel update on the replicated server and check if it restarts normally.
+Perform the kernel update on the replicated server and check if it restarts successfully.
 When switching to operational status after restarting, check for any issues in the server.
-Proceed with the server kernel update only when no issues were found after through validation.
+Perform the kernel update only after thorough validation to ensure there are no issues.

 • In the case of GPU servers, the GPU driver that matches the kernel version must be installed for normal operation.
-If the updated kernel isn't compatible with GPU drivers, the GPU server might not function normally.
+If the updated kernel is incompatible with GPU drivers, the GPU server might not function normally.
 Therefore, check GPU driver compatibility before you perform kernel updates.
 For related information, see GPU driver guide.

 Note